gladly-team/next-firebase-auth/README.md

 #### Server-side auth is not working.
 The user and token are always null when using `withAuthUserTokenSSR`, but client-side auth works.

-If auth is working on the client side but not on the server-side, the auth cookies are most likely not set.
+If auth is working on the client-side but not on the server-side, the auth cookies are most likely not set.

 To fix this, confirm the auth cookies are set in your browser's dev tools.
 If they're not set, please check that the `secure`, `sameSite`, and `path` options passed in the `next-firebase-auth` config make sense for your environment.
 For example, if you're testing on non-HTTPS localhost, make sure `secure` is false.